GeromeRen/sonarqube/README.md

 ```

 ### Verify SonarQube
-SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]() and SonarQube Linux container persistence volume mount at /data/sonarqube/*
+SonarQube is running at Fabric endpoint: [http://{Your Fabric Cluster Endpoint}:9000]() and SonarQube home directory /opt/sonarqube will be entirely hosts in Azure file via volume plugin for stateless

 ## 5. To deploy SonarQube as Windows docker container image with internal MySQL Database (in the same container)
 Please reference to: https://github.com/dnikolayev/sonarqube-mysql-windows-docker